Boer republics: 2014 land claim

 On 24 April 2014, political party Front Nasionaal (FN) submitted a land claim to the Land Claims Commissioner in Pretoria on behalf of the Afrikaner nation.
 The claim pertains to the land described in National Archives of South Africa R117/1846: "From Ohrigstad to the north till the Olifantsrivier, then downwards to the Delagoa Bay line; to the south till the Crocodile River; to the west to Elandspruit till the 26 degrees line; east till where the Crocodile River joins the Komati River."
 FN states that the sale of said land was between King Masous (representative of the Zulu) as seller; and Commandant SJZR Burg (representative of the Dutch South African nation) as buyer.
 A copy of the agreement is filed in the Government Archives under file R117/46.
 FN further states that the land was legally bought and paid for on 25 July 1846 as an ethnic group and not as individual landowners and was only in custodianship of the pre-1994 government as they were regarded as descendants of the ethnic group.
 There was therefore no legal right to hand this land over to a "foreign" government in April 1994 and away from the original ethnic group.

 The new land claims process has not yet been finalised however.

+2026 land claim

+On 2 February 2026, a White separatist group, Boervolk of the Orange Free State, filed a formal claim in a government gazette seeking land in KwaZulu-Natal, citing historical transactions with Zulu rulers and invoking the United Nations Resolution 1514.